CafePress thinks its data breach victims should use Equifax as a resource

 When you receive a letter in the mail from an online service that you haven’t used in several years, you know the news can’t be good.

-Such was the case with a missive that arrived in my mailbox yesterday from CafePress, the online retailer that lets you buy and sell personalized items like coffee mugs and t-shirts.
+Such was the case with a missive that arrived in my mailbox yesterday from CafePress, the online retailer that lets you buy and sell personalized items like coffee mugs and T-shirts.
 I must have used CafePress at one time.
 I honestly can’t remember why.
 Now the company is sending letters to customers informing them of a “data security incident,” in which an unidentified third party gained access to sensitive user data, including Social Security numbers and tax information.

 Apparently, this breach was reported about a month ago, but because the national news cycle is a never-ending firehose of chaos and distraction, many victims of the breach may only be learning about it this week, like me.